Thomas-soft/fast-projects-on-JS/README.md

 # fast-projects-on-JS

-I am working currently on a few small JavaScript projects to review the basics of web development.
+A few small JavaScript projects to review the basics of web development.